diffusiondata/diffusion-kafka-connect/README.md

 | `${topic}` | Sink and Source |  The topic of a given Kafka or Diffusion message. |

 #### Examples - Source Connector
-Assuming a JSON value received a topic of "foo/bar":
+Assuming a JSON value received from a Diffusion topic of "foo/bar":

 | Pattern | Result |
 |---------|--------|